Indigenous Land and Sea Ranger program

 The program assists First Nations organisations to employ Land and Sea Rangers and offers grant funding, training, networking and partnership support.

-In 2007, the program began with just 20 rangers and, ten years later, had grown to 100 rangers.
-In 2020, a commitment was made to double the number of jobs supported by the program.
-Today more than 200 Indigenous Land and Sea rangers work in 47 regional and remote locations across Queensland.
+In 2007, the program began with just 20 rangers and through a series of government commitments has now grown to more than 200 Indigenous Land and Sea rangers, working in 45 regional and remote locations across Queensland.

 Where do rangers work?